Andarch/H3_HotA_Map_Editor_X/README.md

 Shows you a list of available commands and scripts.

 ```
-> open [filename]
+> open
 ```
-Can be used to open a map while the editor is running.
+Can be used to open 1 or 2 maps while the editor is running.

 ```
-> save [filename]
+> save
 ```
-To write your changes into a new map file.
+To write your changes into 1 or 2 new map files.
 You can omit the ".h3m" extension here as well, the editor will add it if necessary.
-If you do not specify the filename, the map will be saved as "output.h3m".

 ```
 > print/show [key]
 ```
 Shows you the parsed data for a specific key (e.g. "general").
+If you have 2 maps open, you'll be prompted to specify which map you want to print info from.
 See [h3_map_editor_plus.py](h3_map_editor_plus.py) (map_data) for a list of all the keys.

 ```
 > quit/q/exit